alexanderrichard/squirrel/README.md

 # Squirrel

-Squirrel is a framework for action recognition with a focus on neural networks that runs on Linux.
-So far, feed forward networks as well as recurrent neural networks are supported.
-Convolution is to be added soon.
+Squirrel is a framework for action recognition and temporal action detection with a focus on neural networks that runs on Linux.
+So far, feed forward networks, CNNS, and recurrent neural networks are supported.

-The neural network module can be used with any kind of data, as long as the data is in the squirrel input format.
-The neural-network example shows how to convert ascii data to Squirrel caches.

-A more detailed documentation going beyond what is presented in the examples will be added later.
+Please inspect the examples or see the manual for information on how to use the framework and to determine the correct data format.

-The framework also provides an implementation of the methods from the following two papers:
+The framework also provides an implementation of the methods from the following papers:

+**(Please cite one of these papers if you use the framework)**

+    A. Richard, H. Kuehne, J. Gall:
+    Weakly Supervised Action Learning with RNN based Fine-to-coarse Modeling in IEEE Int.
+Conf. on Computer Vision and Pattern Recognition, 2017

     A. Richard, J. Gall:
+    A Bag-of-words Equivalent Recurrent Neural Network for Action Recognition, in Computer Vison and Image Understanding, 2017

+    A. Richard, J. Gall:
     Temporal Action Detection using a Statistical Language Model, in IEEE Int.
-Conf. on Computer Vision and Patter Recognition, 2016
+Conf. on Computer Vision and Pattern Recognition, 2016

-**(Please cite this paper if you use the framework)**

-and

     A. Richard, J. Gall:
     A BoW-equivalent Recurrent Neural Network for Action Recognition,